lfpimenta/Js-unit-tests/tests/initiator.md

 Note: In each test we must recreate the prototype and clean required cache

-### 4.4 Make dataProvider to test varous scenarios
+### 4.4 Make dataProvider to test various scenarios